moby/moby/docs/man/docker-run.1.md

     # docker run -v /var/db:/data1 -i -t fedora bash

-When using SELinux, be aware that the host has no knowledge of container SELinux policy.
-Therefore, in the above example, if SELinux policy is enforced, the `/var/db` directory is not writable to the container.
+When using SELinux, be aware that the container has no knowledge of host SELinux policy.
+Therefore, in the above example, if SELinux policy is enforced, the `/var/db` directory is not writeable by the container.
 A "Permission Denied" message will occur and an avc: message in the host's syslog.